 The United Nations Resolution on June 25, 1950 condemning the North Korean attack on South Korea and demanding their withdrawal by a vote of 9-0 in the Security Council was a unique event.
 They had come out in support of one faction over another.
 The result was the United Nations War in Korea, a coalition of forces led by the United States to repulse the North Korean invasion of its neighbour.

-This article written by Russ Glackin was first published in issue 10 Winter 2010 of The White Ensign.
+This is an edited version of an article written by Russ Glackin first published in issue 10 Winter 2010 of The White Ensign.

 New Zealand’s Involvement

 New Zealand’s involvement with the UN coalition in Korea was the result of an increased awareness of communist threats to it’s region’s stability.
 This led to greater focus on Asia and Chinese communist expansion in its defence planning thus providing the immediate context for the ANZUS Pact signed with the United States and Australia in 1951.

 The war was a watershed in New Zealand’s security and defence arrangements.

 History is littered with examples of nations that have committed flagrant acts of armed intervention in the affairs of others, but it is only in modern times that the Great Powers have attempted to control the aggressive hostility of nations against others, by creating a system of international collective security to ensure lasting peace.

 All have failed in the face of the inability to reach consensus on what constitutes a threat of peace.

 The League of nations that emerged in 1919 from the Ashes of the Great War, soon became mired in sterile debate and failed to achieve consensus to halt the aggression of Fascist Germany and Italy in the 1930s.
 But the concept of international collective security again became a reality at the end of World War II with the creation of the United Nations.